 In terms of resale condos, let’s take a look at some recent transactions.
 A 1,184-square foot unit at Sandalwood, located at Tembeling Road, changed hands for $1,750,000 million ($1,478 psf) back in April last year.
 The property was completed in 2005.
 Like Atlassia, Sandalwood comprises a row of conserved shophouses and a retrofitted annex of 16 units.

 A 1,324-square foot unit at another freehold condo nearby, Tembeling Court, sold similarly for $1,750,000 million ($1,322 psf) in November last year.
 The property was completed in 2010 and has 12 units in total.

-If we compare Atlassia with other freehold resale properties in the area, we can say that it is priced at about a 20% premium (based on indicative prices), which isn’t too unreasonable seeing as it is a new property after all.
+If we compare Atlassia with other freehold resale properties in the area, we can say that it is priced at about a 35% premium, which isn’t too unreasonable seeing as it is a new property after all.
 Still, you’ll want to make a closer comparison with the floor plans to better determine which property is for you.

 For those looking at 99-year leasehold properties, there’s Legenda @ Joo Chiat located among the sea of freehold homes.
 Situated just behind the site for Atlassia, its latest transaction in February this year, went for $1,350,000 ($1,027 psf) for a 1,259-square foot unit.
 This 100-unit development was completed in 2004, so it’s substantially of age.
 But it’s something to consider if you are looking for a cheaper property in the area.